zerotier/terraform-multicloud-quickstart/README.md

 ## Watching traffic with tshark

-On the Digital Ocean machine, view the traffice by running tshark on your network's ZeroTier interface.
+On the Digital Ocean machine, view traffic by running tshark on your network's ZeroTier interface.

 ```
 sudo tshark -i zt2lr3wbun not port ssh